YairHalberstadt/fluentlang/README.md

 Currently it is very much a work in progress.

+## Building

+Command Line: Make sure dotnet core 3.1 is installed.
+Run `dotnet build` to build, and `dotnet test` to run tests.

+IDE: Open in VS 2019 > version 4.
+Everything should work as normal.

 ## Aims

 This language is primarily a research language.
 It is as far as I know completely novel in its design, and is intended as a project to research how feasible the design is in practice.